 The Certified Divorce Financial Analyst certification develops professional expertise with the financial aspects of divorce.
 The role of a CDFA® professional is to help people determine the budget, tax, insurance, and retirement implications of divorce, both in the short term and over the long term.
 To earn the CDFA® certification, candidates must have two years of financial planning or legal experience, and must complete a four-step examination program designed by the Institute of Divorce Financial Analysts.

-David serves as a board member of IKUS Life Enrichment Services, and has served as President of the Kenowa AMBUCS and as a founding board member of the Grandville-Walker Foundation.
+David has served as a board member of IKUS Life Enrichment Services, President of the Kenowa AMBUCS, and a founding board member of the Grandville-Walker Foundation.